- Why do people like doing this?

 Why do people like doing this?

-This placement would suit any nature lover, but is particularly good for someone with an interest in marine biology and conservation.
+This placement would suit any nature lover, but is particularly good for someone with an interest in marine biology, conservation and also eco-tourism.
 There is a particular focus on teaching volunteers about sharks, conservation and the marine environment, with daily lectures and additional advice.
 Volunteers come away with a lot of factual knowledge, but also some useful practical skills to enhance their CV.
 They will get experience at all sorts of levels, from detailed scientific research, cage diving and underwater photography to boat maintenance!

 In addition, the boat trips, the encounters with sharks, the social life and the beautiful local scenery make this a truly memorable trip.